james-stevens/dnsflsk/README.md

 `./dkmk`.

 By default, the container will send its queries to the Google rsolvers `8.8.8.8` & `8.4.4.8`.
-By default it will also run 5 `python/gunicorn` threads and load-blaance then using `nginx`.
+By default it will also run 5 `python/gunicorn` threads and load-balance then using `nginx`.

 The number of sessions and the destination DNS servers cna be changed using the environment variables `DOH_SESSIONS` and `DOH_SERVERS`, which can be specified at the command line (using `docker run -e`) or in a file